Macrometacorp/docs/docs/photoniq/vwrs/02-get-started-vwrs/index.md

 ## Monitoring your Virtual Waiting Room

-PhotonIQ allows you to view and manage your virtual waiting rooms via its GUI dashboard or the [VWRs metrics API](https://www.macrometa.com/docs/apiVwrs#/operations/getMetrics).
+PhotonIQ VWRs allows you to view and manage your virtual waiting rooms via its GUI dashboard or the [VWRs metrics API](https://www.macrometa.com/docs/apiVwrs#/operations/getMetrics).

 For monitoring the activity of your virtual waiting rooms using the dashboard: